truenas/documentation/content/Solutions/Integrations/SMBClustering.md

 ## Replacing Cluster Nodes

+A node is a single TrueNAS storage system in a cluster.

 {{< hint info >}}
 Cluster node replacement only works if you are using TrueCommand 2.3 or later and SCALE 22.12.0 or later.